rehierl/abstract-properties/08-0-total-orders/3-1-path-to-scopes.md

                          -p6---
 ```

-Based on the above properties, one can define a set `S` such that it contains
+Based on these properties, one can define a set `S` such that it contains
 the scope `si` of each property `pi` as an element.
 As such, set `S` can be
 described as **a family of scopes**.